saryazdi/Reinforcement_Learning-Tic_Tac_Toe/README.md

 <h3>More Specific Introduction:</h3> The model used is a single neuron, because Tic Tac Toe is a fairly simple game.
 Training is done using gradient descent.
 Values are assigned to each state of the game after the game is finished based on the explanation in the book "Machine Learning" by Dr. Tom Mitchell.
 The features that are used by the model are:</br>
 -Number of open paths for the query move with 2 team members</br>
--Number of paths that the query move will block with atleast 1 enemy</br>
+-Number of paths that the query move will block for atleast 1 enemy</br>
--Number of paths that the query move will block with 2 enemies
+-Number of paths that the query move will block for 2 enemies

 <h2>---- Code Instructions ----</h2>
 <h2>Defined Functions:</h2>